Bastiantkt/VFIO-GPU-Passthrough-Muxless/README.md

 10. go to ms-settings: and set your Desktop only on the second Display .

-11. Normally now you got the 3D Acceleration of you GPU Passthrough
+11. Normally now you got the 3D Acceleration of your GPU Passthrough